|

 - A small program that closes down a removable drive or other USB hardware

-so that it can be disconnected without damage.
+so that it can be disconnected without damage to the files or the device.

 - Save